osilab-kaist/smac_exp/README.md

 ## Logs and Checkpoints

 * While we are developing a benchmark from Feb., 2022, we encountered an unexpectable difficulty like deleting stored result files owing to malfunction of computation resources.
 * Therefore, despite of restroing these files, we provides partial information of pretrained checkpoints and tensorboard logs.
+Please refer to this URL([https://url.kr/92bp83](https://url.kr/92bp83))
 * Instead, we completely provide training curves of all algorithms and its test scores in terms of training horizon.
-* Please see the provided csv files[https://url.kr/mak6gq](https://url.kr/mak6gq).
+Please see the provided csv files ([https://url.kr/mak6gq](https://url.kr/mak6gq)).

 ```
 Par : Parallel experience buffer